-- Parent volunteers are introducing students to this event with experiments in the classrooms this week.
-Check out a video of last year’s experiments http://tinyurl.com/BowenScienceDayInClass.
-Discuss this year’s visits at home for inspiration!
+- Parent volunteers are introducing students to this event with experiments in the classroom the week of 2/27.
+Ask your kids about it!

-- Experiments that need to be done over multiple days are ok.
-Do them at home, take photos along the way and show off your results at Science Day!
+- Experiments that need to be done over multiple days are OK.
+Take photos along the way and show off your results at Science Day!

 - Each project needs to fit on a 2’ x 3’ table space and have a kid-quality poster explaining what you did and the science behind it.
 You can use words, drawings or photos.
 Do not get hung up on the quality of the poster.
 Short and simple is best – it will help you explain your project to the other students!
 To keep it easy, you will be provided a poster board after registration closes.
 Get some examples, watch how-to videos, and browse tips to make your display awesome at Science Buddies.